 The quadcopter must also be able to turn quickly without slowing down.
 That is, minimize the turning radius.
 This is essential in making sharper and steeper turns.

 The field of quadcopters, autonomous robots and its applications is vast and extremely interesting.
-This article obviously only scratches the surface of what there is to learn, but it is our hope that it covered enough to get you started.
+This article obviously only scratches the surface of how quadcopters work and fly, but it is our hope that it covered enough to get you started.
 If you are a beginner looking to get into to multirotors, we recommend you get a cheap RTF multirotor.